pappasfotios/NacroCor/README.md

 drawn from the upper and/or lower tails.
 Covariance- and rank- based **correlation** metrics might thus not be the best choice for such cases.
-Of course there is the option of **tail-dependence** for bivariate copulas, but from an applied data analysis perspective there is room for metrics that assign different weights for set-similarities in respective tiles (buckets) of the individual distributions.
+Of course there is the option of **tail-dependence** for bivariate distributions, but from an applied data analysis perspective there is room for metrics that assign different weights for set-similarities in respective tiles (buckets) of the individual distributions.